|Missing In Action (MIA)

 Recovery of Remains

-Postwar, his remains were recovered and transported to the United States.
+Postwar, his remains were recovered and transported to the United States for permanent burial.

-Zanger was officially declared dead during June 1945.
-Zanger was buried at the Home of Peace Memorial Park in Los Angeles, California.
+Zanger was officially declared dead in June 1945.
+He was permanently buried with a grave marker at Home of Peace Memorial Park in Los Angeles, California.

 Andrea Jacobs Talbutt (niece of Zanger)

 "My two sisters and I are the nieces of 1st Lt.
 Moszek (Mike Sanger) Zanger.
 I'm writing to you from all of us to thank you for the information you posted on your web site and to also thank Henry Sakaida for the work you both have done.
 Regarding my uncle Moszek Murray Zanger: I noted that Jose Holguin mentioned that he thought my uncle was related to Margaret Sanger.
 We're not related at all.
 I also mentioned that to Henry Sakaida.
 My sister Marcy and I went to visit Uncle Mike's grave today because Henry was so generous with his information.
 He gave us the name of the cemetery, location, row and plot number.
 We knew that our mother's brother was lost over the Pacific somewhere and that he died as a prisoner of war but little else.
 Although the information was painful to find out we are so grateful to know nevertheless.
 After awhile the pain will fade but the knowledge about our uncle will remain with us always."